farid03/FastFeedback/README.md

 automatically reloading on every change in the codebase.

-To build production frontend from /frontend use `npm build`.
+To build production frontend from /frontend use `npm run build`.
 This will automatically place every build artefact into /frontend/build.